Pride Month has just wrapped up. It’s the perfect time to remember that in the Wildling Community, we celebrate diversity every day – all year long.

 Spread the word!

 To generate visibility for the cause even beyond Pride Month, we got in touch with the TAPE THAT artists’ collective and designed a colorful work of art for the Berlin showroom.
 It had to include the colors of the rainbow flag and, at the same time, make us think of Wildling (did anyone recognize the sole of his shoe?).
+We captured the creation process in a video.
 And we couldn’t be more delighted with the result.
 Adrian and Stephan from Tape That did more than tape (and admittedly sweat quite a bit, too, since it got really hot just in time for the scheduled installation day), they also told us a bit about why the idea of this message speaks to their hearts, too: “Creating visibility for the queer community is important to us because the world continues to witness a great deal of prejudice, restriction, and injustice against the queer population.
 For us as artists, freedom is essential not only in terms of artistic freedom.
 Overall, it is one of the most fundamental values of a modern society – this includes freedom of sexual orientation!” they summarize.

 The shop windows as well as the showroom interiors will continue to serve as a stage for very diverse artists and creators to be seen and to display their art.
 So there will be plenty of excitement with new things to discover all the time.